 - When the installation is complete, click Finish.

 - Navigate to the HFSExplorer folder in your Start menu.
-If you’re using Vista, click Run HFSExplorer in Administrator mode.
+If you’re using Windows Vista, 7, 8 or 10, click Run HFSExplorer in Administrator mode.
 If you’re using XP and are signed in with an administrative account, you can click HFSExplorer.
 If you’re not using an administrative account, use Run HFSExplorer in Administrator mode and enter an administrators password.

 - If HFSExplorer launches, skip down to step #12.